 |Model Number||Factory Mark|

 Sold at: Department stores and independent specialty stores nationwide from January 1999 through November 2005 for about $850

 Manufactured in: Switzerland

 Remedy: Consumers should immediately stop using the espresso machines and contact Krups for a free repair.

-Consumer Contact: For information on how to return the product and arrange for a free repair, consumers should contact Krups toll free at 866-832-7690 between 7 a.m. to 6 p.m.
-CST Monday through Friday or visit the company's website at www.krupsrecall.com
+Consumer Contact: For information on how to return the product and arrange for a free repair, consumers should contact Krups at 800-526-5377 between 8 a.m. to 6 p.m.
+ET Monday through Friday or visit the company's website at www.krupsusa.com

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
 Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
 CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
 CPSC's work to help ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters and household chemicals -– contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.

 Federal law bars any person from selling products subject to a publicly-announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.